Meet Our Client Advocates

 Originally from Peru, Aurora immigrated here more than 20 years ago with a professional background in insurance for the public sector.

 She worked as a case manager at the Novato Human Needs Center for nearly ten years, and now at North Marin Community Services.
 She specializes in helping new clients learn about community resources, helping immigrant families and supporting families through our Thriving Families Program.
 She has helped new Americans in previous positions at the Parent Services Project, First Five of Marin, Marin County Health & Human Services (West Marin) and through her work in the mortgage industry.
+She has worked more than 10 years as a library assistant for the Pickleweed Library in San Rafael.
 On Saturdays, she assists residents at Pickleweed Library in San Rafael.

 Aurora studied business, accounting and administration in Peru and at the College of Marin.
 She is a graduate of the Marin Grassroots Leadership Network’s Leadership Program and has been recognized for her achievements by Marin County and California Assembly officials.
 Aurora recently became a Certified Notary Public.